annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Events

 A website consists of the core and other extensions.
-At the beginning, all extensions are loaded and initialised.
+At the beginning, all extensions are loaded and informed via `onLoad()`.
 There are various events that inform extensions when a request from the web browser is received, a command is executed or information is updated.
-This allow you to customise nearly every aspect of the website.
+This allows you to customise nearly every aspect of the website.
 You only need to handle the events you are interested in.
+If you would like to know how events work in detail, you can find the code of the API in file `system/workers/core.php`.

 ``` box-drawing {aria-hidden=true}
   Receive request from web browser or command line           Information is updated